$43.89-$54.37 hourly / $7,606.92-$9,423.64 monthly / $91,283.04-$113,083.68 annual

 Develop test data and analyze problems in programs

-Prepare block diagrams and flowcharts
+Prepare process design diagrams and flowcharts using standard UML tools

 Write clear and logical program documentation